javanag/imagefy/README.md

 When starting for the first time, in order to create the database, make sure to run `docker-compose run web rails db:migrate`.

+In order to run the test suite, execute `docker-compose run web rails test`

 ## Environment variables

 Although the default engine for ActiveStorage locally is just the local filesystem, if you wish to use AWS S3, then make sure the relevant variables are defined in a `.env` file in the root repository directory: